contentnetwork/contentcoin/README.md

 * `apt-get update && apt-get upgrade` to install all of the latest software

-* Install the dependencies for BlogCoin from the 'Debian' column in the table above.
+* Install the dependencies for ContentCoin from the 'Debian' column in the table above.

 * Increase the system swap size:
 ```